foxdonut/meiosis/tutorial/lessons/01-hello-world-react.md

 of course.
 With React, this is accomplished using `ReactDOM.render`.
 When calling this function, we must pass two parameters:

-1. What we want to render.
-This is a virtual-DOM node, or **vnode** for short.
+1. The DOM element into which we want to render, and
-1. The DOM element into which we want to render.
+1. The React component that we want to render.

+A React component is a class that extends `React.Component` and that has a `render` method.
-We can use JSX to describe the HTML structure of what we want to render and produce a vnode suitable for passing to `ReactDOM.render`.
+That method must return a virtual DOM node (or _vnode_ for short).
+We can use JSX to describe the HTML structure of what we want to render and produce a vnode.

 ### Our First Example